nedab/diagnose/README.md

 * create and see categories http://localhost:3000/categories
 * running a diagnosis: http://localhost:3000/diagnoses
 * getting a (hardcoded) random diagnosis in math http://localhost:3000/diagnoses/mathe
-* getting a (hardcoded) random diagnosis in math http://localhost:3000/diagnoses/chemie
+* getting a (hardcoded) random diagnosis in chemistry http://localhost:3000/diagnoses/chemie

 Forgive me for not being THAT clear with my names, e.g. sindular and plural form for I am a german and the program started out in my native language.